rjad-dev/e-commerce/README.md

 * Make sure your database server is running before you attempt to run migrations and seeds.
 * Check the `config/config.json` file (or the relevant environment-specific configuration file) in the `Server` directory to ensure your database connection details are correct.
-* For production deployment, different build and start commands might be necessary.
-Refer to the specific scripts in `package.json` for each part of the application.